Die Ideale

-Die Ideale ("The Ideals"), S. 106, is a symphonic poem composed by Franz Liszt in 1856–1857 and published in 1858 as No. 12.
+Die Ideale ("The Ideals"), S. 106, is a symphonic poem composed by Franz Liszt in 1856–57 and published in 1858 as No. 12.
 It was first performed on 5 September 1857.
-Die Ideale was composed for the unveiling of a Goethe and Schiller monument on Sept.
-5th, 1857.
-It was inspired by multiple passages of the poem of the same name by Schiller, which Liszt liberally rearranged to create a program to his liking.
+Die Ideale was composed for the unveiling of a Goethe and Schiller monument on 5 September 1857.
+It was inspired by multiple passages of the poem of the same name by Schiller, which Liszt rearranged to create a program to his liking.
 This is an example of the extreme to which Liszt went to create the programmatic atmosphere of his Symphonic Poems.